jcolag/entropy-arbitrage/2025-11-23-free-culture-licensing-2.md

 As I have said over and again in these posts, I don't want to tell anybody what they should do.
 That said, *if* you want my advice, and *if* you want to control who uses your software or how, then I would say that you don't want a public license at all, and---further and more controversial---don't want to distribute your software publicly.

 Rather, I think that you want to create a "gated community," where the vetted members have access to your software on your terms.
-In other words, you probably want to operate like a business, offering a specific [EULA](https://en.wikipedia.org/wiki/End-user_license_agreement).
+In other words, you probably want to operate like a business, offering a specific {% wiki End-user_license_agreement|EULA|en %}.
 You might even want to take modern steps, such as asserting that you still own the software, even when it runs on their system, so that you can revoke their privileges if they step out of line.

 I present that as a serious option, by the way, and wouldn't judge anybody for taking their software or media down that route.
 If it feels like a mean-spirited satire to you, though, because you would *never* use such corporate-style tactics, then you should interrogate why you think that your honor system (a public license) that doesn't trust people (applying restrictions that you implicitly threaten to enforce) feels more appropriate.